AraOshikoya/Excel-Projects/README.md

-# ****Ara Oshikoya's Excel And Sql-Portfolio***
+#****Ara Oshikoya's Excel And Sql-Portfolio***

 ## Welcome to my Excel and SQL portfolio.
-This code repository contains examples of SQL I have written.																				and the links to the interactive dashboards that I have created using Excel.
-Please feel free to take a look and reach out to me if you have any questions via 																												email: ara.oshikoya@gmail.com
+This code repository contains examples of SQL I have written,	and the links to the interactive dashboards that I have created using Excel.
+Please feel free to take a look and reach out to me if you have any questions via	my email: ara.oshikoya@gmail.com

 _____________________________________